Skip to main content

 Third Party Dependencies

-AutoKitteh creates a virtual environment for the system Python.
-This will be the first python3 or python found in your PATH environment variable.
+AutoKitteh creates a virtual environment using the system Python.
+It uses the first python3 or python found in your PATH environment variable.

 note

-The virtual environment is created once on the first time you deploy a Python workflow.
-This will cause the first time you deploy a Python workflow to take a while.
+AutoKitteh creates the virtual environment once on the first time you deploy a Python workflow.
+This causes the first time you deploy a Python workflow to take a while.
 Next deployments will be faster.

 Once the virtual environment is created, AutoKitteh will use the python executable inside it.